 As enterprises grow, the complexity of their data landscape increases exponentially.
-All of this makes it difficult to execute a customer data strategy at scale.
+All of this makes it challenging to execute a customer data strategy at scale.
 This ability is called data chaos.
-If you’re feeling overwhelmed by all that incoming data, here are some tips on how to tackle it and to get your business back on track.
+If you're feeling overwhelmed by all that incoming data, here are some tips on how to tackle it and get your business back on track.

 What Constitutes Data Chaos?